Qubit-excitation-based adaptive variational quantum eigensolver: Results

 \subsection{Ansatz elements}

-Fermionic excitations, used by the ADAPT-VQE \cite{adapt_vqe}, as well as UCC ans\"{a}tze, are unitary evolutions corresponding to parametrized exponentials of fermionic excitation operators.
+Single and double fermionic excitation evolutions can construct an ansatz that approximates an electronic wavefuction to an arbitrary accuracy \cite{s_and_d_fci_1,s_and_d_fci_2}.
 Single and double fermionic excitation operators, are defined, respectively, by the skew-Hermitian operators